 August 1, 2022

 A tooth breaking off is frightening.
 The damage can occur because of an impact on your face or everyday life.
-Fortunately, there is no reason for you to panic because repairing a broken tooth is not a challenge if you contact the dentist nearby immediately.
+Fortunately, there is no reason for you to panic because repairing a broken tooth is not a challenge if you contact the dental office near me immediately.
 However, if you suspect you have a fractured tooth, here are some actions you can take.

 What Causes Broken Tooth Pain?